 Students are expected to enter the nursing program with a strong knowledge of basic math (high school level algebra).
-All nursing courses have a separate dosage calculation math competency component, which must be met each semester to continue or progress satisfactorily in the nursing courses (see Appendix A for Dosage Calculation Testing Policy).
-Students must satisfactorily complete MAT110, or MAT115, or MAT160, or higher as part of the nursing curriculum to graduate (see SUNY Catalog for course descriptions).
+All nursing courses have a separate medication calculation math competency component, which must be met each semester to continue or progress satisfactorily in the nursing courses (refer to Appendix E: Medication Calculation Exam Policy).
+Students must satisfactorily complete MAT110, or MAT115, or MAT160, or higher as part of the nursing curriculum to graduate (refer to SUNY Catalog for course descriptions).

-Communication skills
+Communication Skills